 This blog is, first, my sandbox for cultural analyses, political keyboard-interventions and cul de sacs.
 These are often early thoughts, evolving ideas and tentative (hypo)theses, some of which will be later modified or dropped.
 I treat it as my public electronic notebook, where, as Foucault once said, some of the things I say here are being said in order to no longer think them, not to be their surrogate, or their ‘author,’ and not to be forced to identify myself in them.
 To be liberated of their disturbing presence.

-Second, this blog is a political act, or a practice that stems form an awareness to the technical and political limitations of the prominence, conventions and performances of academic print publications.
+Second, this blog is a political act, or a public practice that stems form an awareness to the technical and political limitations of the prominence, conventions and performances of academic print publications.

 Third, the blog is an electronic business card, if you like, which, as Jeremy Gilbert puts it, is ‘an inevitable symptom of a culture of compulsory self-promotion’.

-I have two main research interest:
+I currently have two main research interest:

 - Developing social and especially cultural everyday approach for the studying academia’s place in society, particularly in the social sciences and the humanities (SSH), using